Oh, the holidays…

 Online rewards program are another kind of cashback shopping.

-Here, you earn rewards for doing variety of tasks, including shopping, visiting websites, playing games, completing surveys, and so much more.
+Here, you earn rewards for doing a variety of tasks, including shopping, visiting websites, playing games, completing surveys, and so much more.

 The Bottom Line